phuyalrn22/phuyalrn22/README.md

 - 👋 Hi, I’m @phuyalrn22
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning c# .net core
+- 🌱 I’m currently learning Kubernaties, docker, node js.
 - 💞️ I’m looking to collaborate on Opensource projects
-- 📫 How to reach me aryan@sursatech.com
+- 📫 How to reach me aryan@sursatech.com, phuyalrn2@gmail.com

 <!---
 phuyalrn22/phuyalrn22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.